 Will it be accessible?

 The venue is wheelchair accessible via stairlift.
-We have travel bursaries, childcare bursaries, kids creche, and British sign language interpreting available.
-Please let us know if there is more we can do to help make the event accessible for you.
+We have travel bursaries, kids creche, and British Sign Language (BSL) interpreting available.
+Please get in touch by the 21st of Feb to book BSL interpreting or let us know if there is more we can do to help make the event accessible for you.

 Over the years we’ve organised a lot of big gatherings that connect people from across the movement in Leeds.

 It can be easy for change-makers to feel isolated and lose hope.
 We are driven to keep putting on these big events because they reinforce the knowledge that we aren't alone, and build collective purpose in fun and creative ways.

 We come away from these spaces feeling hopeful and inspired to take action, in solidarity with a strong and vibrant community of changemakers around us.
 Here’s a short snapshot of the gatherings we’ve hosted: